Spatiotemporal Differences of COVID-19 Infection among Healthcare Workers and Patients in China from January to March 2020: Experimental Results and Analysis

-In general, the phenomenon of healthcare worker infection is contained earlier and faster.
-The temporal difference in Wuhan was greater than that in Hubei (except Wuhan), and the temporal difference in Hubei (excluding Wuhan) was greater than that in China (except Hubei).
-Combined with the time of epidemic occurrence in different regions, the temporal difference in the early phase was greater than that in the later phase, and the temporal difference in the early-onset region is greater than that in the later-onset region.
+In general, healthcare worker infection is contained earlier and faster.
+The temporal difference in Wuhan was greater than that in Hubei (excluding Wuhan), and the temporal difference in Hubei (excluding Wuhan) was greater than that in China (excluding Hubei).
+Combined with the time of epidemic occurrence in different regions, the temporal difference in the early phase was greater than that in the later phase, and the temporal difference in the early-onset region was greater than that in the later-onset region.